 Heart attacks and strokes happen when the blood flow to the heart or brain is interrupted, which can quickly cause tissue damage.
-That’s why it’s so important to act fast.
+That’s why it’s so important to act fast if your arm suddenly goes numb.
 If you notice signs of a heart attack or stroke in yourself or someone else, call 911 immediately.

 Heart attack symptoms to watch for include:

 - chest pain or discomfort in the center or on the left side